aheil/cse-theme/README.md

 The `baseurl` is used to set the root of the website (minus the hostname).
 The `remote_theme` has the format `GITHUBUSERNAME/REPO`.
 That's it.
 Once the `_config.yml` file is added to the repository of choice this theme will apply to it.

+The custom 404 page for some reason did not work when only placed in this repo, so it should be copied to the repository that uses the remote theme.

 # Course content

 ## Course information